Teton Geo Center – Museum & Discovery Hub

-Located in Driggs, Idaho – the “quiet” side of the Teton Mountains — the Teton Geotourism Center is a new concept in place-based visitor centers.
+Located in Driggs, Idaho – the “quiet” side of the Teton Mountains — the Teton Geo Center represents a new concept in place-based visitor centers.

-Geotourism is National Geographic’s “best practice” tourism model that sustains, or even enhances, the geographical character of a place, such as its culture, environment, heritage, and the well-being of its residents.
+“Geo” or Geotourism is National Geographic’s “best practice” tourism model.
+It requires sustaining (or even enhancing) the character of a place, including its culture, environment and heritage and the well-being of its residents.

-This is one of the first visitor centers in the world being designed from the ground up within these tenets as a guiding principle.
-Studio Tectonic provided the design and content development/writing of approximately 3,000 square feet of space as a public centerpiece of the City of Driggs municipal building.
+This is one of the first visitor centers in the world to be designed from the ground up with these tenets as guiding principles.
+Studio Tectonic provided the design and content development (including writing) for approximately 3,000 square feet of space: the public centerpiece of the City of Driggs municipal building.
 Architectural design was provided by Plan One Architects.

 Science | Natural History | Technology

 Hefferan Lighting Partnership: